-The final CLIPER sensitivity restriction investigated was the averaging period for the teleconnected ENSO initial condition and trend predictors (predictor categories (C) and (D) in section 2.1).
-Figure 3c shows skill plots for each region constructed using models built separately using 1, 3 and 6 month averages of the teleconnected predictors.
+The final CLIPER sensitivity restriction investigated was the averaging period for the teleconnected ENSO initial condition and trend predictors (predictor categories (C) and (D) in section 2a).
+Figure 5 shows skill plots for each region constructed using models built separately using 1, 3 and 6 month averages of the teleconnected predictors.
 Again other sensitivity factors were left unchanged.
-The results display a similar pattern to Figure 3b with sensitivity limited to Niño 3.4 at leads of 2-3 months where MSSS differences approaching 30% are seen.
-As with Figure 3a, the consensus model generally outperforms the models built with an individual averaging period.
+The results display a similar pattern to Figure 4 with sensitivity limited to Niño 3.4 at leads of 2-3 months where MSSS differences approaching 30% are seen.
+As with Figure 3, the consensus model generally outperforms the models built with an individual averaging period.

-3.5.
+f.
 A consolidated model